James Ashby: 2019: One Nation–National Rifle Association scandal

 During Ashby and Dickson's meeting with the NRA's Public Relations team, Lars Dalseide (NRA Media Liaison), suggests to Dickson tactics to use in the wake of any mass shootings in Australia.
 In reply to Dalseide's suggested line, "How dare you stand on the graves of those children and put forth your political agenda?"
 Dickson replies, "I love that."
 Dalseide: "If your policy isn't good enough to stand on its own, how dare you use their deaths to push that forward?"
 Ashby: "That's really good.
 That's really strong."

-During the NRA meetings, Dickson expressed anti-Muslim sentiments: "We’ve been importing all these Muslims into Australia.
+During the NRA meetings, Dickson expressed anti-Muslim sentiments: "We've been importing all these Muslims into Australia.
 We have about 230,000 people coming in a year.
 Our population's only 25 million - some really dangerous people.
 They're just breaking into people's homes with baseball bats and killing people.
 Basically stealing everything they own.
 Gangs.
 Our country is going into chaos."
-Ashby expressed his views of the Greens Party: "We've got a political party called the Greens.
+Ashby expressed his views of the Greens: "We've got a political party called the Greens.
 They are fucktards, honestly, they are the worst people.
 They are Democrats on steroids.
 Beyond your imagination."

 Though both Ashby and Dickson declined Al Jazeera's invitation to comment on the footage, ABC News reported that "In a statement, Mr Ashby has accused Al Jazeera of being 'a state-owned propaganda arm of the Qatari Government that supports Islamic extremist groups and are not a legitimate media organisation.
 The matter has been referred to ASIO and the Australian Federal Police due to concerns of foreign interference into Australian politics in the lead-up to the imminent federal election.
 It is understood One Nation was targeted because of its strong approach to reducing immigration numbers and a travel ban on countries with terrorism links.
 One Nation strongly supports the rights of lawful gun ownership within Australia and have clearly outlined our policy on our website.
 One Nation members have always complied with the law.'"

 A further public statement was made by Ashby and Dickson on 26 March 2019, in which the pair excused themselves on the grounds of being drunk at the time.